nanome-ai/plugin-vault/README.md

   The port to use for the Web UI.
 Example: `-w 8080`

+- `-s ssl-certificate`

+  SSL certificate to be used for HTTPS.
+If port is not set, port will default to 443.
+Example: `-s ./cert.pem`

+  To generate a self signed certificate to use for local HTTPS:\
+  `openssl req -new -x509 -keyout cert.pem -out cert.pem -days 365 -nodes -subj '/CN=localhost'`

 - `-k days`

   Automatically delete files that haven't been accessed in a given number of days.
 Example: to delete untouched files after 2 weeks: `-k 14`